ShopLab-Team/shoplab-pr-shopify-theme-preview/README.md

 ```

 You'll receive notifications for:
-- ✅ Successful theme deployments with preview links
+- ✅ Initial theme creation with preview links
 - ⚠️ Themes created with warnings
 - ❌ Failed deployments with error details
 - 🧹 Theme cleanup events

+**Note:** Theme updates do not trigger notifications to avoid spam

 ### Using Repository JSON Files (no-sync)